 Most countries have restrictions on imports of medicines.
 The traveller is responsible for finding out the import restrictions of the country of destination.
-You can get more information about the restrictions e.g. from the destination country’s embassy or authorities.
+You can get more information about the restrictions e.g. from the destination country’s authorities.
 Finnish Customs doesn’t provide information about the import restrictions of other countries.

 Take your prescriptions with you.
 If necessary, with them you can prove that you have the right to have personal medicines with you.
 If you have an electronic prescription (eResepti), please take one of the following with you when you travel: